saucelabs/sauce-docs/docs/visual/component-testing/setup.md

   npm install screener-storybook --save-dev
   ```

-### Set Environment Variable
+### Link Your Sauce Labs Account

-In your terminal, set your Screener API key as an environment variable:
+In your terminal, set your Visual Testing Screener API key as an [environment variable](/basics/environment-variables) to avoid having to enter them with each command and to protect them from exposure in your tests:

 <Tabs
     defaultValue="Mac/Linux"